 How does prostate massage help?

 There are some health risks associated with prostate massage if performed incorrectly.

 Gentle massage may “help to drain painfully sequestered secretions in a chronically [but not acutely] inflamed prostate gland or seminal vesicles”, and the massage around the prostate may benefit the muscles there.

 Vigorous massage, or massage to an acute prostatitis case, in some cases may be dangerous, possibly leading to septicaemia (blood poisoning), transfer of prostate cancer to other parts of the body, or hemorrhoidal flare-up in some individuals.

 Whilst a prostate massage can benefit some men, it is important to be aware that there are risks involved with massaging a prostate that is suffering from an ailment or using too much force.

 You can massage your prostate by simply inserting your finger into the anus and reaching back and up towards the navel until you feel the prostate gland.
 Use natural-content personal lubricant of the type specific to this purpose (available in drug stores) to facilitate insertion of the finger, and gently rub back and forth on the prostate using as much pressure as you can without causing pain.

 This massage can be made even more pleasurable if your partner is willing to do the massage for you.
-You need not concern yourself about about bacterial transmission if the hands are clean.
+You need not concern yourself about bacterial transmission if the hands are clean.